 Unicorns are such noble, magical creatures; It goes without saying they are very poetic too.
 Today, I’d like to introduce you to some beautiful unicorn poems I found.

-To be honest, I expected to find more unicorn poems than I did.
+Actually, I expected to find more unicorn poems than I did.
 After all, you would expect unicorns to inspire so many poets, right?

 But you can always write your own unicorn poems in addition to the existing ones.
 Feel free to share your original unicorn poem in the comment section of this post!